hamedkharazmi/DBMS-Join-Optimizer/README.md

 Find the best sort of SQL join statement and calculate the cost of optimal SQL join

-Relations, Size, Cost, Best order and **Join Tree**, are displayed on a web page:
+Relations, Size, Cost, Best order and **Join Tree**, are displayed in this way:

 ![WebPage image](https://github.com/hamedkharazmi/Calculating-Optimal-Join-Cost/blob/master/screenshot.png?raw=true)